Developing in C for the ATmega328P: Introduction

 Why It Is Worth It

 The AVR series of processors is incredibly broad, absurdly inexpensive and very easy to use.
-One can purchase an ATtiny13 for less than $1 which, “combines 1 KB ISP Flash memory, 64B SRAM, 64B EEPROM, a 32B register file, and a 4-channel 10-bit A/D converter.
+One can purchase an ATtiny13 for about $1 which, “combines 1 KB ISP Flash memory, 64B SRAM, 64B EEPROM, a 32B register file, and a 4-channel 10-bit A/D converter.
 The device supports a throughput of 20 MIPS at 20 MHz and operates between 2.7-5.5 volts.”
-In an easy to integrate DIP package.
+In an easy to integrate 8-pin DIP package.

 I found this passage In Elliott William’s book, enlightening as to why to learn how to do this without the Arduino:

-“The price paid for the Arduino pin/timer abstraction is that what we do in one or two lines of code, and two or three cycles of CPU time, the Arduino does in 50+ clock cycles.
+“The price paid for the Arduino pin/timer abstraction is that what we [can] do in one or two lines of code, and two or three cycles of CPU time, the Arduino does in 50+ clock cycles.
 It tests if you want the pin fully on or off, and it uses a whole switch() expression and memory lookup to figure out which timer registers to write to—and all of this just so that you don’t have to look up the pin in the datasheet.”

 “If you’re calling analogWrite() infrequently in your code, this will probably work OK, and you’ll never notice the speed penalty.
 If you’re setting the OCR bits frequently, as we will be in Chapter 13, this extra code overhead means the difference between the possible and impossible.
 If you’re coming from the Arduino world, you’ll probably be annoyed by how much detail about the chip you’re required to learn, but once you learn how to actually use the hardware peripherals as they’re intended, you’ll be surprised by how much more is possible.
 And once you know how the internal peripherals work, it’s not much harder to configure them yourself.”